 Black Rock Center for the Arts is an arts center with a nice little theatre in which they have music and other performances.
 I would say it holds about 220 people.
 They sell beer and wine.
 Black Rock Arts Center is located at 12901 Town Commons Drive in Germantown, Maryland.
 301-528-2260.

-Blues Alley is doing live shows again, but it is not clear for how long.
-It is a small jazz club in Georgetown.
-Capacity is about 125.
-Georgetown rent is covered with two to three shows a night (8 and 10, or 8, 10 and 12), a random $2.50 per person surcharge, and a requirement that each person spend at least $10 on their overpriced food and drinks.
-On the other hand, the view of the stage is great.
+Blues Alley is a long standing jazz club in Georgetown.
+Georgetown rent is covered with two shows a night, surcharges, and a requirement that each person spend at least $15 on food and drinks.
+The view of the stage is usually great.
 Hours are daily, 6 to 12:30.
 Full dinner menu available at the 8 pm show, light fare for the later shows.
-Buying a ticket for the early show sometimes gets you the late show as well.
 Food really has not impressed me.
 Blues Alley is located behind 1073 Wisconsin Avenue in Northwest DC.
 202-337-4141.

 Bossa Brazilian Bistro a small restaurant and bar in Adams Morgan that bills itself as a Caipirinha and mojito bar and art gallery.
 They have live music in the front window most days and salsa on Friday and Saturday.
 They open at 5:30 every day but Monday and are open to 2 during the week and to 3 on Fridays and Saturdays.
 They are located at 2463 18th Street in Northwest DC.
 202-667-0088.

-Carroll Cafe is a venue in Seekers Church just into the District outside Takoma Park.
-It is not currently functioning.
+Carroll Cafe is a venue in Seekers Church just into the District outside Takoma Park. .
 They have a beautiful room and the sound is incredible.
 Music is the second Friday of most months and tends to be folk or roots.
 Vegetarian food is available as are beverages (though probably not alcohol).
 Carroll Cafe is located at 276 Carroll Street Northwest.
 They can be reached at info@carrollcafe.org

 Carter Barron Amphitheater is a U.S. Park Service facility in Rock Creek Park.
 It is an outdoor facility that has seating for about 4,200 and some picnic areas inside.
 They have been closed for years while decisions are made about how to address severe structural problems with the amphitheater.
 Despite the picnic areas they do not allow cans, bottles, hard coolers or picnic baskets.
 They also do not allow photography, recording devices or pets.
 The box office is open from noon to 9pm on event days only.
 The address is 4850 Colorado Avenue (near 16th).
 The concert line is 202-426-0486.
 For park information call 202-895-6000.